advanced-security/advanced-security-material/troubleshooting/codeql-builds/compiled-languages-csharp.md

 Tip: ensure credentials to your private registries listed in your `nuget.config` are available/injected so that `none` mode does not attempt to hit a registry that will fail for every dependency.

 Alternatively, you might consider breaking up code into smaller chunks to scan.
-In a monorepo with many microservices, it might make sense to only scan dependent code together.
-CodeQL has natural boundaries at the network layer - if a direct method call is not invoked then there is little value in scanning the code together.
-Consider specifying a folder to scan (vs ignore)
+For example, a monorepo with many microservices would be a prime candidate to scan only the dependent code together.
+CodeQL has natural boundaries at the network layer - if a direct method call is not invoked then there is reduced value in scanning the code together.
+Consider specifying services by folder to scan together (vs ignore):

 ```yaml
 - uses: github/codeql-action/init@v3